 The purpose of this course is to introduce students to various app development tools for various mobile platforms.
-Specific topics include: app distribution sources, mobile device operating systems, survey of app development software, processes for design, build, deploying, and optimizing apps.
-At the conclusion of this course, students will be able to design, build, deploy, and optimize a basic app.
+Specific topics include: app distribution sources, mobile device operating and optimize a basic app.

 CIS 157 Introduction to App Development with Swift